What is a Resident Parking permit?

-If you have applied for a resident parking permit for the first time or have requested to change your vehicle or address on your permit and wish to park somewhere immediately you will need to:
+If you have applied for a resident parking permit to start on the first day of the current month and wish to park somewhere immediately you will need to:

-Doing the above will allow your vehicle to be parked in a resident parking bay for seven days beginning from the date on the acknowledgement email.
+Doing the above will allow your vehicle to be parked in a resident parking bay for twenty-one days beginning from the date on the acknowledgement email.